 For example, Psalm 137:1-6 proclaims, “By the rivers of Babylon, there we sat, we also wept when we remembered Zion….
 How shall we sing the song of the Lord on foreign soil?”
 If I forget you, O Jerusalem, may my right hand forget [its skill].
-May my tongue cling to my palate, if I do not remember you, if I do not bring up Jerusalem at the beginning of my joy!”
+May my tongue cling to my palate, if I do not remember you, if I do not make Jerusalem my greatest joy!”

 The grace of your prophets O Jerusalem is unforgettable and by the deeds of your righteous are glorified.
 Evil, lies and injustice were cut out of you.
 Your children will rejoice in you and those who love you will follow you.
 O Zion, so many hoped for your salvation and continually mourned for you.
 Your hope will never be lost O Zion and you will never be forgotten.
 Justice will save you while evil will hurt; every person is judged by his behavior and according to his deeds will be rewarded.
 Your enemies all around, O Zion, were cut off and those who hate you will be scattered.
 The fragrance of your goodness, O Zion, is pleasant, it blesses all the earth.
-Forever O Jerusalem you are a blessing, with all of my heart I bless you.”
+Forever O Jerusalem you are a blessing, with all of my heart I bless you.

 Modern Jewish poets describe the Jewish attachment to Jerusalem just as vividly.
 For example, Naomi Shemer, in a song titled “Jerusalem of Gold,” wrote, “Oh Jerusalem of gold and of light and of bronze; I am the lute for all your songs.
 But as I sing to you, my city, and you with crowns adorn, I am the least of all your children, of all the poets born.
 Your name will scorch my lips forever, like a seraph’s kiss, I’m told.
 If I forget thee, golden city, Jerusalem of gold.
 Oh Jerusalem of gold and of light and of bronze; I am the lute for all your songs.
 The wells are filled again with water, the square with joyous crowd, on the Temple Mount within the city, the shofar rings aloud.”

-Another contemporary Jewish poem by Nell Zier similarly states, “For two thousand years, you sat there, alone; Waiting, waiting – forgotten, forlorn; Weeping tears of despair, lamenting; “Where have all My children gone?”
+Another contemporary Jewish poem by Nell Zier similarly states, “For 2,000 years, you sat there, alone; Waiting, waiting – forgotten, forlorn; Weeping tears of despair, lamenting; “Where have all My children gone?”
 From the great Temple in Heaven, an awesome Voice was heard; “Oh Jerusalem, oh Jerusalem, no longer shall I wait; Now, stand back and see what I shall do!
 I am bringing your children Home; they shall again possess their land; Watch them build Your cities strong; Taste their new sweet wine; Listen to their voices shouting My Song; ‘This is the City of G-d.’”

 By Rachel Avraham